jgauchia/IceNav-v3/CONTRIBUTING.md

 - **Braces (Allman):** opening brace on its own line.
 Never use braces for single-line control flow.
 - **Variables:** one variable per line.
 Underscores in variable names (`my_var` or `var_`) are forbidden.
+- **Functions and methods:** new functions/methods use camelCase with word splitting (e.g., `changeDirectoryHandler`, `notFoundHandler`). snake_case is forbidden for new functions; legacy snake_case names are migrated per the roadmap rename plan.
 - **Comments:** English only, single line, and only when they add real value.
 Never state what the code does.
 - **Documentation:** Doxygen only in `.cpp` files, never in `.hpp`.
 Never bump the version field in Doxygen headers.
 No `@details` blocks.